nicfel/Mascot-Tutorial/README.md

 	<figcaption>Figure 12: Make the maximum clade credibility tree.</figcaption>
 </figure>

-### Check the MCC tree using FigTree
+### Examine the MCC tree using FigTree

 We can now open the MCC tree using FigTree.
+To do this, run FigTree and choose _File >> Open_.
+Using the dialog box, select the file "mcc.trees" generated by TreeAnnotator.

-The output contains several things.
-Each node has several traits.
+Each node in the displayed tree has several traits.
 Among them are those called Hong_Kong, New_York and New_Zealand.
 The value of those traits is the probability of that node being in that location as inferred using MASCOT.
+To view these probability values, select the "Node Labels" checkbox and click the arrow immediately to the left of this pox to expand it.
+Selecting Hong_Kong, New_York and New_Zealand from the "Display" drop-down menu will cause the probabilities of the internal nodes being in each of these states to be displayed on the tree, as shown in the figures below.

 <figure>